jgraubove/jgraubove.github.io/index.md

 # Portfolio

 This is a list of my papers with short descriptions of the main findings.
+Too often, the journey of an academic publication ends when it appears in the journal's website.
+But we should see this as the start of its useful life.
+I hope this index of publications helps some readers find useful results, explained in plain words.

 ---